rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 Lastly, we can test our breed classifier with external images.
 To do this I took some photos of my girlfriend's Chihuahua, **Emy**.
 Let's see what our model says about this beautiful puppy:
 <img src="emy.png" style="display: block; margin-left: auto; margin-right: auto; width: 100%; height: 100%"/>
 Great!
-The model recognizes very well that our cute Emy is a Chihuahua :clap:.
+The model correctly classifies our cute Emy as a Chihuahua :clap::clap:
 <hr>
 You can find the full code on GitHub at this <a href="https://github.com/rcantini/Dog-breed-classification" target="_blank">link</a>.